okdistribute/claude-code-for-pms/slack-linear-bot/README.md

 - Automatically analyzes the thread using Claude
 - Formats the content according to your feature request template
 - Creates the issue in Linear with proper formatting
+- Links the Slack thread to the Linear issue for bidirectional comment syncing
 - Posts confirmation back to the Slack thread

 ## Setup Instructions